Discontinuous Piecewise Polynomial Neural Networks: Results

 \section{Results}

 In this section we use the network on 3 problems.
 The first is the simple sine wave to illustrate how the functional link approximates this function.
 This provides clarity for how the link in this network differs from the single weight used in the standard approach.
-The second problem uses the Pima Indians data set to predict if a patient has diabetes or not.
-This is a small problem and is used to show the effectiveness of dropout\cite{Hinton2012} for this type of network.
-Finally, results for the MNIST problem are computed with 10 autoencoders (one for each digit) in a manner similar to that described in \cite{Kamyshanska2013}, though using the reconstruction error to determine the digit.
+The second problem uses the MAGIC gamma ray detection data set to predict if a gamma ray has been detected or not.
+Finally, results for the MNIST problem are computed with 10 autoencoder classifiers (one for each digit) in a manner similar to that described in \citep{Kamyshanska2013}, though using the reconstruction error to determine the digit.
 All results are computed using online backpropagation.
 In this problem, all input and output links have fixed weights and the link function is linear with $\omega_{0}=-1$ and $\omega_{n}=1$.
 Input links have a range $[r_{\text{min}},r_{\text{max}}]$ dependent on the range of the input parameters.
+50\% dropout is used in all cases except the sin wave which only uses one link.